About

 Alex Zelenin laser scans the Tent of Tomorrow, at Corona-Flushing Meadows Park.

-ChronoPoints is a component of the SENSEable Design Lab at the University of Central Florida’s IST, School of Modeling, Simulation & Training, dedicated to digitally documenting historically significant structures and artifacts.
+ChronoPoints is a lab at the University of Central Florida’s Institute for Simulation & Training.
+It is dedicated to digitally documenting historically significant structures and artifacts.
 Our mission is to record a structure’s “life history” through the capture of digital data and by contextualizing it through contemporaneous photographs, documents, and oral histories of individuals associated with the artifact or building.

 The terrestrial laser scanner provides a non-intrusive, highly accurate representation of a structure or artifact.
 Once captured, data can be used to assist site restoration in the event of a fire, natural disaster, war, or weather deterioration.
 Detailed 3D models can be constructed and imported into popular game engines to create interactive educational experiences.